 Farming Village

 Want to know more about farming or smallholding?
-Make sure you take a look at these pages: Future of Farming Theatre and Smallholders Village.
+Make sure you take a look at these pages: Future of Farming Theatre, For Farmers and Smallholders Village.

 Livestock Classes

-The Farming Village is the place to see some of the finest livestock, including the largest gathering of rare and minority livestock breeds in the country, meet the farmers, and watch the animals compete to be crowned champion of champions.
+The Farming Village is the place to experience some of the country’s finest livestock, featuring the largest gathering of rare and minority breeds in the UK.
+Watch as these magnificent animals compete for the prestigious title of Champion of Champions.

 Over the three show days, there are nearly 900 classes, 120 native and non-native breeds of animals across 35 judging rings– that’s a lot of livestock!
-Many of the classes are sponsored by H Weston & Sons Ltd.
+Many of the classes are sponsored by H Weston & Sons Ltd and there is a total prize fund of £125,000 gifted by Three Counties Agricultural Society.

 • Beef Young Handlers Pair Classes